NVIDIA/aistore/deploy/prod/k8s/README.md

 You may need to open firewall rules to AIS traffic.
 AIS uses HTTP, but not on the usual http ports.
 It uses (by default) port 51080 for the gateway service, and 51081 for target pods.
 It is possible to configure different host port numbers to pod port numbers - but it’s less confusing to keep them the same.

-Port 51080 (or other value if you over-ride below) must be open on all k8s nodes that run proxy pods (are labeled `ais-proxy-type=electable`).
+Port 51080 (or other value if you override below) must be open on all k8s nodes that run proxy pods.
 The externalIP will only resolve to one of the nodes at a time, but it can move around over time.

-Port 51081 must be open on all k8s nodes that run target pods (are labeled `ais-target-node=yes`).
+Port 51081 must be open on all k8s nodes that run target pods.
 Client requests to the gateway service are redirected to hostPort 51081 on the target node (and from there into the target pod it hosts).

 ### AIS Containers